maryemtarek/Logic-Gate-Simulator/README.md

 -He is able to see the values of nodes after Simulating the circuit.

 ## Input Format
-Enter your input in a file called input.txt with the following format:
+-Enter your input in a file called input.txt with the following format:
 gate_name input1_node_name input2_node_name  output_node_name
-Example:
+####Example:
 AND A B C
+OR X Y Z